-Better up- and cross-selling.
-As a further to the above point, better informed sales and marketing staff are more likely to be able to offer a customer more relevant deals.
-Agents can see synchronized updates and comments in Salesforce and JIRA.
+Better informed sales and marketing staff are more likely to be able to offer a customer more relevant deals.
+Agents can see synchronized updates and comments in Salesforce and Jira.
 This type of integration can be a catalyst for revenue generation.

-Improved reporting.
-Hooking up Salesforce with Atlassian’s Confluence is a great way to get the most up-to-date customer information into your sales and marketing reports.
-You can display a list of Salesforce records in a table and the data set fed in can be restricted by specifying conditions.
-There are also options for advanced reporting and integrated reports across JIRA from Salesforce data can be generated for product planning.
+Connecting Salesforce with Atlassian’s Confluence is a great way to get the most up-to-date customer information into your sales and marketing reports.
+You can display a list of Salesforce records in a table and then the incoming data set can be restricted by specifying conditions.
+There are also options for advanced reporting, and integrated reports across Jira from Salesforce data can be generated for product planning.

-Save staff time.
-Did I mention the time saving of not having staff juggle two separate systems for everyday customer management tasks?
-Time is money and productivity, and this is particularly important for front-line sales and customer account managers.
-Get the right information in front of them in a user-friendly way.
+One benefit that should not be underestimated is the staff time saved by not having to juggle two separate systems for everyday customer management tasks.
+Time is money and productivity, and this is particularly important for frontline sales and customer account managers.
+Business success depends on efficiently getting the right information in front of them, at the right time.